The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Problem Context

 \subsection{Threat model}

 For privacy attacks within the domain of FL, the the threat landscape is complex and varies significantly based on the nature of the attack.
 The architecture of FL inherently poses unique challenges in safeguarding privacy due to the decentralized nature of data processing.
-Here, the central server and the clients play pivotal roles, each representing potential vectors for privacy breaches and attacks.
 Understanding the nuances of these threats is crucial for developing robust defense mechanisms.
 At the heart of FL, the central server embodies a critical point of vulnerability.
 It plays a dual role: distributing the learning model to clients and aggregating their updates.
 This centralized control positions the server as a potent target for attacks, making it the focal point for the strongest privacy threats in FL.
-The server's pivotal role in managing the flow of information --- both disseminating and receiving --- means that attacks can take on various forms, each tailored to exploit specific weaknesses in the server-client interaction.
 This is split into two broad types of threats as follows:\\ \textbf{Central Server Threats:} \textit{Honest-but-Curious Server:} This scenario presupposes a server that adheres strictly to the prescribed FL protocol without any malicious alterations.
 However, it harbors intentions to infer private information from the updates received from clients.
 Despite its non-intrusive facade, this model represents a significant privacy threat as the server possesses the capability to analyze aggregated data and potentially extract sensitive client information without overtly compromising the integrity of the training process.\\ \textit{Malicious Server:} A more daunting threat emerges with the malicious server, which actively seeks to undermine the privacy and integrity of the FL process.
 This adversary is not bound by the ethical constraints of the honest-but-curious model and may engage in manipulative tactics such as altering client model parameters, tweaking the model architecture, or distorting the training process.
 The objective is clear: to siphon off private data from clients or to inject biases into the model, thereby compromising both privacy and model fidelity.

 \textbf{Client-Side Threats:} A parallel threat model arises due to the clients.
 Corresponding to the server case, here also the clients can be: \textit{Honest-but-Curious Clients:} Parallel to the server-side threat, clients under this model operate within the bounds of the FL protocol but with ulterior motives.
 They aim to intercept and analyze communications between other clients and the server, with the ultimate goal of reconstructing the local data of their peers.
 This form of eavesdropping introduces a subtle yet potent risk to data confidentiality within the FL ecosystem.\\ \textit{Malicious Clients:} Beyond mere curiosity, malicious clients actively engage in sabotaging the FL process.
 By submitting falsified updates, these adversaries attempt to derail the collective learning effort, leading to a degraded model utility.
 While this behavior does not directly infringe on privacy, it undermines the integrity and reliability of the FL system, posing a significant challenge to maintaining model quality.